I am so excited to share this project with you today. I repurposed an old sideboard cabinet into a Kitchen Island.

 Dismantling Sideboard Cabinet

 The next day, it was time to dismantle the sideboard.
 First, the top was removed and saved for a later project.
+This was not an antique sideboard but still, it was made with solid wood.

 Here is what it looked like after all the pieces were removed that we would not use.